-Summary of Crime: On 02/27/10, McKelton murdered 27-year-old Germaine Lamar Evans.
+Summary of Crime: On 02/27/09, McKelton murdered 27-year-old Germaine Lamar Evans.
 In 2008, McKelton and Mr. Evans were at the home of Attorney Margaret "Missy" Allen in Fairfield.
-McKelton and Ms. Allen, who were in an on-again, off-again relationship, had an argument and McKelton strangled Ms. Allen.
+McKelton and Ms. Allen, who were in an on-again/off-again relationship, had an argument and McKelton strangled Ms. Allen.
 Mr. Evans was present at the time and drove with McKelton to Cincinnati, where they dumped Ms. Allen's body.
 Police learned Mr. Evans may have witnessed the Allen homicide and attempted to contact him.
-Within days after these attempts, McKelton murdered Mr. Evans, who was shot in the back of the head, to prevent him from being a witness against McKelton in the Allen homicide.
+Within days of these attempts, McKelton fatally shot Mr. Evans in the back of the head to prevent him from testifying as a witness against McKelton in the Allen homicide.

 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment02/01/10 (U.S. District Court: Judge)

 Sentence11/04/10 Prisoner's Petition

 State's Return of Writ

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision09/13/16

-U.S. Supreme Court Review REVIEW OF HABEAS DECISION
+U.S. Supreme Court Review04/17/17 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court12/28/11 State's Brief

 Trial Court Decision01/30/15 Oral Argument

 Court of Appeals Decision10/12/15 Decision

 Supreme Court Decision01/25/17

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

-Supreme Court Decision
+Supreme Court Decision12/20/17

-- Status in State Courts as of 12/31/16: Pending in the Ohio Supreme Court on the denial of McKelton's petitions for postconviction relief. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.
+- Status in State Courts as of 12/31/17: Pending in the 12th District Court of Appeals on the denial of McKelton's motion for a new mitigation hearing based upon Hurst v.
+Florida. - Status in Federal Courts as of 12/31/17: No capital proceeding pending.

 On 09/13/16, the Ohio Supreme Court affirmed McKelton's conviction and death sentence on direct appeal.
-(Note: On 02/23/17, McKelton filed an application to reopen his direct appeal.)
-Meanwhile, on 12/28/11, McKelton filed a petition for postconviction relief in the trial court, which he amended on 01/03/12, 01/20/12, and 02/15/12.
-On 01/30/15, the trial court denied McKelton's postconviction petition which was affirmed by the 12th District Court of Appeals on 10/12/15.
-(Note: On 01/25/17, the Ohio Supreme Court dismissed the appeal.)
-Meanwhile, on 10/14/15, McKelton filed a successive postconviction petition which the trial court denied on 10/16/15, and the 12th District Court of Appeals affirmed the denial on 05/31/16.
-(Note: The Ohio Supreme Court dismissed McKelton's appeal on 01/25/17.)
+On 04/17/17, the U.S. Supreme Court denied certiorari.
+On 12/20/17, the Ohio Supreme Court denied McKelton's 02/13/17 application to reopen his direct appeal.
+Meanwhile, on 01/30/15, the trial court denied McKelton's postconviction petition which was affirmed by the 12th District Court of Appeals on 10/12/15; the Ohio Supreme Court denied review on 01/25/17.
+Meanwhile, on 10/16/15, the trial court denied McKelton's 10/14/15 successive postconviction petition, which was affirmed by the court of appeals on 05/31/16.
+The Ohio Supreme Court dismissed McKelton's appeal on 01/25/17.
+On 02/27/17, the trial court denied McKelton's 01/11/17 motion for a new mitigation hearing based upon Hurst v.
+Florida.
+McKelton appealed on 07/21/17, filed his merit brief on 10/19/17, and the State responded on 01/04/18.